Anthony-R-G/ConservationApp/README.md

 •Studies have shown the importance of imagery in the learning process.
 Interest wanes if the topic is presented dryly with minimal stimulation.

-•When it comes to UI, it's the little things that matter.
-This means haptic feedback, consistent spacing, clean fonts, color schemes, etc.

 •Using a phone is a more intimate experience than using a computer browser.
 An app should package content in such a way that there's preference to use it as opposed to just getting the data from a website.